eclipse-archived/smarthome/docs/documentation/development/bindings/xml-reference.md

 <li> The attribute `uri` in the section `config-description` is optional, it *should not* be specified in bridge/*Thing*/channel type definition files because it's an embedded configuration.
 If the `uri` is *not* specified, the configuration description is registered as `bridge-type:bindingID:id`, `thing-type:bindingID:id` or `channel-type:bindingID:id` otherwise the given `uri` is used.</li>
 <li> If a configuration description is already specified somewhere else and the bridge/*Thing*/channel type wants to (re-)use it, a `config-description-ref` should be used instead.</li>
 </ul>

+## Config Status Provider
+Each entity that has a configuration can provide its current configuration status for UIs or specific services to point to issues or to provide further general information of the current configuration.
+For this purpose the handler of the entity has to implement the interface `org.eclipse.smarthome.config.core.status.ConfigStatusProvider` that has to be registered as OSGi service.
+The `org.eclipse.smarthome.config.core.status.ConfigStatusService` tracks each configuration status provider and delivers the corresponding `org.eclipse.smarthome.config.core.status.ConfigStatusInfo` by the operation `getConfigStatus(String, Locale)`.